 Since the starting of boxing, boxing gloves have been an essential part of this sport.
 Whatever the culture or the style of boxing is, it is necessary for the boxers of different countries.

 Gloves have multiple purposes to serve.
 It softens the blows, protects the face of the person being punched and it also keeps your hands protected from serious injury while hitting the opponent.

 The history of boxing gloves

 The history of boxing gloves is long.
 When it reappeared in the late 1600s, boxers used to hit with bare-knuckles.
-But as the sport faced more civilized approach, later on, the use of boxing gloves came into action.
+But as the sport faced a more civilized approach, later on, the use of boxing gloves came into action.

 Gloves came with padding for extra protection.
 It is heard that Jack Broughton, the British Boxing champ of the early 1700s, was the real inventor of boxing gloves with padding.

 But, that type of gloves was not used in every match.
 They were mostly used during practice and informal boxing matches.
-Major public boxing competitions were still bare-knuckled that time.
+Major public boxing competitions were still bare-knuckled at that time.

 So, the concerned authority had to do something about that.
 They established the newly introduced boxing rules in the 1700s.
 Later on, the 1800s boxing matches hardly felt the necessity to mention the use of boxing gloves individually.